samyipsh/tp/docs/DeveloperGuide.md

 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
+* has a need to store CS specific fields for contacts like Github

 **Value proposition**: manage potential network opportunities for a NUS CS student